lucasgray/lucasblog/data/blog/alloy-2023.md

 Customers that join our service would be written prescriptions that ultimately would be registered on Stripe as Stripe Subscriptions.
 However, the nature of our treatments require quite a lot of high touch customer engagement - customers often pause, switch, add treatments.

-The Upwork contractor I mentioned built a `Subscription` and `Customer` collection in his Mongo database that reflected Customer and Subscription in Stripe.
+The backend developer I mentioned built a `Subscription` and `Customer` collection in his Mongo database that reflected Customer and Subscription in Stripe.
 When the Stripe info was updated by other nontechnical members of the team, the Mongo database didn't always update.
 So Subscription data would become stale - it was very hard to understand which repository should be considered the source of truth!

 This was the biggest headache to unravel - and Stripe x Mongo wasn't the only issue along these lines.